 "3.2.
 Description of the functions of "The System"

 A description shall be provided which gives a simple explanation of all the control functions of "The System" and the methods employed to achieve the objectives, including a statement of the mechanism(s) by which control is exercised.

-[These declarations shall include any functions that are present but not enabled at the time of type approval.
-However, functions that cannot be performed with the hardware combination presented for approval are exempt.]
+[ This description shall include any functions that are intended for the type to be approved but not enabled at the time of type approval.
+However, functions that cannot be performed with the hardware of the vehicle type are exempt.]

-Any declared function that can be over-ridden shall be identified and a further description of the changed rationale of the function’s operation provided."
+Any described function that can be over-ridden shall be identified and a further description of the changed rationale of the function’s operation provided."

 Paragraph 3.3.3., amend to read: